 Driving home I continued puzzling over the concept, that felt somehow brand new to me.
 I felt completely stuck though as I considered this idea with a new sense of urgency I cannot explain.
 But I couldn’t seem to determine what it actually meant to look to Jesus, and I felt myself struggling to understand how to follow through on this scriptural instruction.

-I became so agitated that I began yelling at God in my car on the drive home about my frustration around this idea.
+I became so agitated that I began yelling at God in my car on the drive home.
 I’d heard so many teachings about Jesus Christ, and I’d studied the Greek on part of that section of Hebrews 12, and yet I could not begin to fathom HOW to do this.
 What the heck did it mean??

 I’d heard my new senior pastor talk about what she called “Painting with Jesus” the past summer.
 I felt utterly incapable of fathoming what that ideas meant either.
 What were these people talking about??!
 I had tried to follow along when she’d done a mental exercise the previous summer, but it had seemed to hurt my brain to picture Jesus, so I quit pretty quickly.